artfulbytes/bots2d/README.md

 Despite 2D simulators being useful and much easier to implement, few well-established projects exist.
-It's fairly straightforward to develop from scratch given the available open-source rendering/physics libraries, but it still takes quite a bit of work, enough to motivate this library.
+It's fairly straightforward to develop one from scratch given the available open-source rendering/physics libraries, but it still takes quite a bit of work, enough to motivate this library.
 Morever, if we are several people who find this project useful, we can assemble a larger set of reusable robotics assets.